neo-project/neo-blockchain-toolkit/quickstart.md

   constant value    : False
 ```

+> Note, inspecting contract storage from inside Visual Studio Code will be
+> coming in a future release of Neo Visual DevTracker.

 ## Other Neo Blockchain Toolkit Samples

-Now that you've built and run the Hello, World! quickstart, here are some other Neo Blockchain Toolkit samples you can try out.
+Now that you've built and run the HelloWorld quickstart, here are some other Neo
+Blockchain Toolkit samples you can try out.

 * [Domain](https://github.com/ngdseattle/domain-sample)
 * [CNEO](https://github.com/ngdseattle/cneo-sample)